paulo/ergodox/README.md

 ![linux](img/linux_layer.png)

-Compared to the MacOS layer, the only difference is that `Cmd` has been replaced by `Alt` and `Option` has been replaced by `Meta`.
+Compared to the MacOS layer, the only differences are that `Cmd` has been replaced by `Ctrl`, `Option` has been replaced by `Alt` and the left commodity `Ctrl` has been replaced by a meta key.
+This is because `Ctrl` in Linux has roughly the same functionality as `Cmd` does in MacOS.
 I don't really consider them proper substitutes and I'm working on a better option for this.

 ### 3. Code